the-gigi/conman/README.md

 =============

-A new feature that is not covered by the article is automatic watch changes for keys for the EtcdConMan.
-When using the this class you can provide a callback function that will be called when ever any value is added/removed/modifed under any key.
+A new feature that is not covered by the article is automatic watch changes for keys of EtcdConMan.
+When using this class you can provide a callback function that will be called whenever any value is added/removed/modifed under any key.